 Blue Cash Preferred® Card from American Express: Best Ongoing Rewards

 The Blue Cash Preferred® Card from American Express is another great option for anyone who wants to earn rewards while paying down debt at 0% APR.
-This card’s current offer include 0% APR on balance transfers for the first 15 months, plus a $150 signup bonus after you spend $1,000 on the card within 90 days.
+This card’s current offer includes 0% APR for 12 months on balance transfers and purchases, then a variable rate, currently 13.99% to 24.99%.
+You’ll also get a $200 statement credit after you spend $1,000 on the card within the first three months.

-In addition to the signup bonus, you’ll earn 6% back on your first $6,000 in grocery spending each year, plus 3% back at gas stations, and 1% back on all other purchases.
-I have seen several entrepreneurs that drive for their business who use this card as their business credit card because of the gas rewards.
-This card does charge a $75 annual fee, but the signup bonus alone more than covers it.
+In addition to the signup bonus, you’ll earn 6% back on your first $6,000 in grocery spending each year, plus 3% back at gas stations and U.S. department stores, and 1% back on all other purchases.
+I have seen several entrepreneurs who drive for their business rely on this card as their business credit card because of the gas rewards.
+This card does charge a $95 annual fee, but the signup bonus alone more than covers it.
 Before you move forward, consider these other important details:

-- Earn 6% on your first $6,000 spent at grocery stores annually, plus 3% back at gas stations and 1% back on all other purchases
+- Earn 6% on your first $6,000 spent at grocery stores annually, plus 3% back at gas stations or department stores and 1% back on all other purchases

 Getting the Most Out of Your 0% APR or Balance Transfer Credit Card